Stay Together for the Kids

-"Stay Together for the Kids" is a song recorded by American rock band Blink-182 for their fourth studio album, Take Off Your Pants and Jacket (2001).
-It was released as the third and final single from the album on February 19, 2002.
-The track was composed primarily by guitarist Tom DeLonge, who based its lyrics on his parents' divorce and its effect on him.
+"Stay Together for the Kids" is a song by the American rock band Blink-182 from their fourth studio album, Take Off Your Pants and Jacket (2001).
+It was released as the third and final single from the album on February 4, 2002.
+The track shares writing credits between guitarist Tom DeLonge, bassist Mark Hoppus, and drummer Travis Barker, with DeLonge serving as its primary composer.
+The dark, emotionally charged ballad draws from the members' personal experiences with divorce.
+It balances quiet-loud dynamics with post-hardcore influences to heighten its emotional intensity.

-The song's original music video, directed by Samuel Bayer, depicts the band performing in a home being destroyed by a wrecking ball in a metaphor for divorce.
+Told from the perspective of a child caught in a collapsing household, the song reflects themes of family breakdown, emotional displacement, and adolescent frustration.
+The song's original music video, directed by Samuel Bayer, depicts the band performing in a suburban house being destroyed by a wrecking ball, serving as a visual metaphor for a broken home.
 The clip was re-shot following the 9/11 attacks, with both the band and label MCA deeming its imagery too similar to the collapse of the World Trade Center.

-The song received positive reviews from contemporary music critics, with many praising its tone and subject matter.
-It was a hit on rock radio in the United States, where it peaked at number seven on the Modern Rock Tracks chart in 2001.
+The song was produced by Jerry Finn.
+Critics responded positively to its emotional weight and tonal departure from the band's usual pop-punk style, while others noted its raw depiction of divorce as especially resonant for listeners from similar backgrounds.
+It was a hit on rock radio in the United States, where it peaked at number seven on the Modern Rock Tracks chart in 2001, and also reached the top 15 in the United Kingdom.